 The St. Cecilia Mentor Family Program is an outreach program to welcome new families to our school community.
 Every Spring, returning families are paired with incoming families to meet for summer play dates, connect at the Ready-for-School Fair and Welcome Back BBQ, help answer questions and more.
-To become a Mentor, please contact the PA Coordinator.
+To become a Mentor, please contact the PA Leadership Team at mentorfamily@stceciliaschool.us